NazifaTasnimShifa/Ai-Chatbot/README.md

 ## 📖 About The Project

-**ChatBotAI** is an intelligent, flexible chatbot system powered by Python and advanced Natural Language Processing (NLP).
+**Ai-Chatbot** is an intelligent, flexible chatbot system powered by Python and advanced Natural Language Processing (NLP).
 Designed to understand user queries, recognize intents, and provide accurate responses, this chatbot can be easily trained and customized to fit various use cases.

 The system features a dual-interface approach:
 - **User Interface** (`index.html`) - Clean, intuitive chatbot interaction
 - **Admin Interface** (`train.html`) - Powerful training dashboard for managing intents and responses

-Built with **spaCy** for natural language understanding and **Flask** for seamless web deployment, ChatBotAI makes conversational AI accessible and maintainable.
+Built with **spaCy** for natural language understanding and **Flask** for seamless web deployment, Ai-Chatbot makes conversational AI accessible and maintainable.

 ---